 "Spring Tide" gallery show

 Opening receptions: June 7 and July 5, 5:00-8:00 p.m., during First Friday Art Walk

 The Archipelago Fine Arts Gallery features artists who work with natural, coastal, and working waterfront themes inspired by living and creating art in Maine.

-The Gallery's winter show celebrates the quiet light of winter and features artists with cheerful, cozy work.
-The show, which includes paintings, carved wall pieces, prints, ceramics, wood folk carvings, and more from a variety of Maine artists will run through the winter.
+The Gallery's spring show celebrates spring and the return of color, foliage, cheerful light, and warmth.
+The show, which includes includes paintings, carved wall pieces, wood folk carvings, mixed media collages, and a broad array of pieces from coastal Maine artists, will run through July 28th.

 2019 Artists & Makers Conference